jdrichardsappacad/react-2021/week-14/practices/05-Navigation/README.md

 ## History API & useHistory Hook for Navigation

-You will use the useHistory hook to navigate after some transaction has taken place.
-In your Stocks component, you want to navigate back to the Home Page after you click a button.
+You will use the `useHistory` hook to navigate after some transaction has taken place.
+In your Stocks component, you goal is to navigate back to the Home Page after you click a button.

 First, under the `h1` tag in your JSX, create a button with an `onClick` event